Recent Trends in Artificial Intelligence Technology: A Scoping Review: Discussion

 \subsection{Natural Language Processing}

+Text classification is an increasingly relevant task, as vast text datasets are available.
+Detecting malicious content has real-world implications, as these threats have become everyday reality.
+At the same time, productivity improvements with text technologies are relevant.
+Tasks such as text summarization and text translation boost productivity in all domains.
+Furhtermore, sentiment analysis with modern technologies provides more accurate predictions for commerce and public services.
+In the future, large language models (LLMs) will assume some of these roles.

 Textual data is often imbalanced, and there is a lack of labeled datasets.
 Due to this, unsupervised learning and semi-supervised learning algorithms are often researched in relation to text classification.
 Promising results have been obtained by using One-Class Learning (OCL) and Positive and Unlabeled Learning (PUL) algorithms.
-In tasks where a balanced and labeled dataset is available, supervised learning algorithms are preffered because these solution usually perform better than unsupervised learning and semi-supervised learning algorithms.
+In tasks where a balanced and labeled dataset is available, supervised learning algorithms are preferred because these solutions usually perform better than unsupervised learning and semi-supervised learning algorithms.
 Pre-trained language models such as Bidirectional Encoder Representations from Transformers (BERT) and feature extractors such as bag-of-words are frequently used with supervised learning classifiers.
 The best results considering supervised learning classifiers have been obtained by using a neural network and random forest.
 Multi-document Event Summarization (MES) frameworks are used in text summarization tasks.
 These frameworks can summarize the core event in few words.

 In text translation tasks, Machine Translation (MT) frameworks are used to translate complete sentences into another language.
 In real-time translation neural MT (NMT) frameworks are used.
 MT frameworks are also extended with multimodality which enables the exploitation of additional context such as images.
 Contextual information is also leveraged with NMTs as an additional input.
 This contextual information is processed using pre-trained language models such as BERT.
 In sentiment analysis, Aspect-Based Sentiment Analysis (ABSA) frameworks are highly used.
-ABSA is a multimodal structure where Long Short-Term Memory (LTSM) networks, Graph Convolutional Networks (GCN), and pre-trained language model BERT are used as context encoders.
+ABSA is a multimodal structure where Long Short-Term Memory (LSTM) networks, Graph Convolutional Networks (GCN), and pre-trained language model BERT are used as context encoders.
 Improved performance has been obtained by adding an aspect aware mechanism to the context encoder.